dewanshikarnawat/leetcode-daily/README.md

 │   └── 1344.
 Angle Between Hands of a Clock.cpp
 │   └── 1979.
 Find Greatest Common Divisor of Array.cpp
 │   └── 3536.
 Maximum Product of Two Digits
-├── Array+Greedy/
+│   └── 3622.
+Check Divisibility by Digit Sum and Product ├── Array+Greedy/
 │   └── 1840.
 Maximum Building Height.cpp
 │   └── 1464.
 Maximum Product of Two Elements in an Array